 - Before reuse, the nebuliser should be run for a few seconds before adding medications.

-- Disposable components such as the mouthpiece, mask, tubing and nebuliser chamber should be changed every 3 to 4 months.
+- Disposable components such as the mouthpiece, mask, tubing and nebuliser chamber should be changed every three to four months.

 - Compressors require annual servicing by manufacturer or local service provider.